How to Lower Home Insurance Rates When Climate Change Increases Costs

 The average cost of home insurance on a $300,000 dwelling is $2,267 annually, according to Bankrate.

-That said, your costs can vary based on a variety of factors, such as the age of your home, its size, claims history, weather in your area and other variables will create a more accurate depiction of what you'll pay for home insurance.
+That said, your costs can vary based on a variety of factors.
+The age of your home, its size, claims history, weather in your area and other variables will create a more accurate depiction of what you'll pay for home insurance.

-The easiest and most effective way to save when home insurance prices surge is to receive a fresh quote on your property.
+The easiest and most effective way to save when home insurance prices surge is to request a fresh quote on your property.

 Using this tool from Bankrate can show you an idea of what it takes to insure your property:

-Last year, we received a policy renewal that was going to add a hundred dollars per month to our home insurance premium.
-We didn't file any claims, but others in the area did due to hail damage.
+Last year, I received a policy renewal that was going to add a hundred dollars per month to my home insurance premium.
+I didn't file any claims, but others in the area did due to hail damage.

-Conducting a quick quote allowed us to save not only on our home insurance but our auto too.
-So it does pay to shop around for home insurance.
+Conducting a quick quote search allowed me to save not only on my home insurance but my auto, too.
+It pays to shop around for home insurance.

 Improvements to make your home more climate-resistant

 • Install a metal roof: If you have an older roof, you're probably paying a little more for home insurance.
-By replacing it with a metal roof, you shelter your home from hail and winter weather and you might earn a discount from it.
+By replacing it with a metal roof, you shelter your home from hail and winter weather, and you might earn a discount.

-• Add storm shutters: Storm shutters can protect your windows from hail damage, and in some instances, it could earn you a small discount on your insurance.
+• Add storm shutters: Storm shutters can protect your windows from hail damage, and in some instances, it could earn you a small discount.

-• Install a security system: Security systems can lower your home insurance because it can prevent crimes of opportunity from happening.
-What's more, some home security systems come with excellent detection tools like fire and water sensors, which can alert you to problems quicker.
+• Install a security system: Security systems can lower your home insurance because it can prevent crimes of opportunity.
+Some home security systems also come with excellent detection tools such as fire and water sensors, which can alert you to problems quicker.

 Hurricane Storm Shutters Clear Multiwall Polycarbonate (Pack of 3)